apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**iPhone 15's new USB-C port unlocks robust support for external displays**
+**Poland, Slovakia, and Hungary to defy EU and extend ban on Ukrainian grain imports**

-You can read more about it [here](https://9to5mac.com/2023/09/16/iphone-15-usb-c-external-displays/).
+You can read more about it [here](https://www.cnn.com/2023/09/16/europe/ukraine-grain-imports-pland-slovakia-hungary-intl/index.html).

 ## Requirements
 - Python 3.8